ChengHsiangLu/pm566-fall2022-labs_Sam/Assignment/assignment02/README.md

 ### 2. What is the association between smoke and gas exposure and FEV?

-In the boxplot of smoke_gas_exposure and FEV, we can see that people in smoke_gas category have a lower median than other categories.
+In the boxplot of smoke_gas_exposure and FEV, we can see that people in smoke_gas category have a slightly lower median than other categories.

 ### 3. What is the association between PM2.5 exposure and FEV?